Here is a guide to constructing the proper fat loss nutrition plan and training program.

 Your caloric range would be 1870-1970.

 Macronutrients refer to the infamous 3 nutrients protein, carbs, and fat.
-These nutrients are called macros or macronutrients because they’re big nutrients as opposed to micronutrients which are small nutrients.
+These nutrients are called macronutrients (macros for short) because they’re big nutrients as opposed to micronutrients which are small nutrients.
 Anyways, all 3 macronutrients contain calories.
 So every combination of macros results in a certain caloric intake.

 If you can put 2 and 2 together, somebody who’s tracking macros is essentially tracking calories.
 As for what your macros should be, it’s far simpler than you think.